-David is widely recognised for his expertise in commercial litigation, trust litigation, insurance and reinsurance arbitration and litigation and professional negligence matters.
-He is a Fellow of the Chartered Institute of Arbitrators, an honorary member of the Centre for International Legal Studies, a member of the Honourable Society of the Middle Temple, was appointed as an Assistant Supreme Court Judge in 2016 and is often approached to provide expert evidence on Bermuda law.
-David is the author of the Trust Litigation chapter of Offshore Commercial Law in Bermuda (Wildy, Simmonds & Hill, 2013), co-author of the Bermuda chapter of Offshore Financing: Security and Insolvency (Sweet & Maxwell, 1997) and author of the Bermuda chapter of International Execution Against Judgment Debtors (Sweet & Maxwell, 1993).
+David Kessaram is a director and Head of Litigation at CHW.
+He is widely recognised for his expertise in commercial litigation, trust litigation, insurance and reinsurance arbitration and litigation and professional negligence matters.
+He is a Fellow of the Chartered Institute of Arbitrators, an honorary member of the Centre for International Legal Studies, a member of the Honourable Society of the Middle Temple, and was appointed as an Assistant Supreme Court Judge in 2016.
+He is the author of the Trust Litigation chapter of Offshore Commercial Law in Bermuda (Wildy, Simmonds & Hill, 2013), co-author of the Bermuda chapter of Offshore Financing: Security and Insolvency (Sweet & Maxwell, 1997) and author of the Bermuda chapter of International Execution against Judgment Debtors (Sweet & Maxwell, 1993).
+He is described in Chambers Global "as a Bermuda market veteran with a very strong reputation amongst sources", and recommended in The Legal 500 for "his expertise, wisdom and experience".